 Since 2005, the U.S. Food & Drug Administration (FDA) has received at least 921 adverse event reports involving IVC filters like the Bard G2 X.

-Of the 921 injuries, 328 involved device migration, 146 involved embolizations (detachment of filter components), 70 involved perforation of the inferior vena cava, and 56 involved fractures.
-Some of these events led to adverse health consequences in recipients.
+Of the 921 injuries, 328 involved device migration, 146 involved embolizations (detachment of filter components), 70 involved perforations of the inferior vena cava, and 56 involved fractures.
+Some of these events led to adverse health consequences for recipients.

-As many of these injuries have been attributed to retrievable devices like the Bard G2 X IVC Filter remaining in the body for long periods of time, FDA is concerned that these products - which are only intended for short-term placement - are not always removed once the patient’s risk of pulmonary embolism subsides.
+As many of these injuries have been attributed to retrievable devices like the Bard G2 X IVC Filter remaining in the body for long periods, FDA is concerned that these products - which are only intended for short-term placement - are not always removed once the patient risk of pulmonary embolism subsides.